Town meeting: Basque Country

 The best-known example of the Spanish town meeting system of government was found in the Middle Ages in the Basque Country of northern Spain.
 Known as the anteiglesia (literally "in front of the church" from the Latin ante - and not anti) all the residents of a town would meet outside the door of the largest church and vote on local matters.
 They would also elect a sindico to represent them in the regional assembly.
 The village or town was divided into cofradías, which dealt with day-to-day administration in each of the town's parishes.

 The system was revived in the municipality of Iurreta, Biscay, in 1990.

 In Switzerland

 Town meetings are the usual legislative body of the smaller municipalities of Switzerland, that is of approximately 90% of all Swiss municipalities.
+Municipal councils govern on the municipal level.
 The meetings are usually held twice to four times a year.
 At the cantonal level, some regions also hold Landsgemeinde, annual meetings for deciding on legislative referendums.
 In the 17th century this was common across the region, but in the 21st century the meetings continue to exist only in the cantons of Appenzell Innerrhoden and Glarus.